As it continues to expand its healthcare sector on a very high speed, Dubai is all set to become a major international medical tourism hub.

 Also, slackening of patient’s visa requirements is included in the plan to address the healthcare necessity in UAE.

-One of the initiatives to achieve this goal is the ambitious project; a new teaching hospital and associated medical college are to be built in Dubai at a cost of Dh1 billion.
+One of the initiatives to achieve this goal is the ambitious project; a new teaching hospital, as well as associated medical college, are to be constructed in Dubai at a cost of Dh1 billion.

-The 300-bed University Hospital in Dubai Silicon Oasis will create at least 4,000 jobs, will have the capacity to treat 700,000 patients a year and will open in 2017.
+The University Hospital which has a 300 beds capacity in Dubai Silicon Oasis will generate at least four thousand jobs, will have the capability to give aid to 700 thousand patients per year and will launch in 2017.